Characters: Yu-Gi-Oh! Main Characters

 with much more involvement with the plot.
 Barring that he frequently contends with people who have a grudge against Kaiba Corporation, usually due to the fact it was a weapons company under his father's ownership and thus he inherited a lot of blame when he took over, and which take up the majority of two Filler Arc

 sagas and is a vital subplot of a third.
-He is implied to be the reincarnation of Seto, one of the Six Priests who protected the Pharaoh Atem, Yugi's past life, and his monster Blue Eyes, is the reincarnation of his lover, Kisara
+He is the reincarnation of Seto, one of the Six Priests who protected the Pharaoh Atem, Yugi's past life, and his monster Blue Eyes, is the reincarnation of his lover, Kisara

-He uses a dragon deck which focuses on summoning Blue-Eyes White Dragon, of which he has the only three intact copies in existence.
+He uses a Power deck which focuses on summoning the Blue-Eyes White Dragon, of which he has the only three intact copies in existence.
 He's also fond of Deck Destruction and removing cards from play.

 - Abusive Parents: Knight Templar Parent is about the nicest thing that could be said about Gozaburo.

-- Adaptation Dye-Job: In the Toei anime, he had green hair.
+- Adaptation Dye-Job: In the Toei anime, he had green hair and light brown/gold eyes.
 This was corrected in the second anime and the Toei movie, however.

 - In the manga this is subverted but then played straight in Battle City.
 At one point Kaiba even shouts, "There's no such thing as magic or the occult!"